-When you create a formula resource or add validation to a screen input field, understand the limitations of formulas in Visual Workflow.
+When you create a formula resource or add validation to a screen input field, understand the formula limitations in Visual Workflow.

 - Flow formulas can't contain more than 3,000 characters. - A formula returns null if: - The value that the formula returns doesn't match its data type. - The formula contains an unsupported function.